Creative Briefs: Guide + Templates & Examples

-Has there been confusion among the team members about what the final product should look like?
+Has your team been super-confused about what the final product should look like?

 Maybe you wasted a lot of time making sure that everyone has all the necessary information.